2020 boogaloo murders: Ben Lomond attack

-Perpetrator and accused
+Perpetrators

-Steven Carrillo is a 32-year-old Air Force staff sergeant from Ben Lomond, California, who began serving since 2009.
+Steven Carrillo at the time a 32-year-old Air Force staff sergeant from Ben Lomond, California, who began serving in 2009.
 He was on active duty at Travis Air Force Base near Fairfield, California, as an airman in the Phoenix Ravens program, a special unit tasked with guarding American military personnel and aircraft at unsecure foreign airfields.
 He had worked at the base since 2018, though he had served in Kuwait for four months in 2019.
 A former friend of Carrillo's told ABC News that Carrillo identified as a libertarian.

-Robert A. Justus Jr. is a 30-year-old man from Millbrae, California.
+Robert Alvin Justus Jr. at the time a 30-year-old man from Millbrae, California.

 Investigation

 By June 2, 2020, investigators believed the attackers were targeting uniformed officers.
 An abandoned white van that held firearms, ammunition, and bomb-making equipment contained evidence that led to Carrillo's home in Ben Lomond.
 A ballistic vest found in the white van bore a patch with the boogaloo symbols of Hawaiian-style print and igloos.
 At his home he opened fire on officers, was shot in the process, fled on foot, and hijacked a nearby car.
 He was later found and arrested, bleeding from his hip.
 According to an official from the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), a homemade machine gun with a silencer was used in the shootings.
-The weapon was a "ghost gun" and did not have a serial number.
+The weapon was a homemade firearm and did not have manufacturer markings.

 Acting Deputy Secretary of Homeland Security Ken Cuccinelli described the Oakland shooting as an "act of domestic terrorism".
 The FBI announced on June 16 that Steven Carrillo was associated with the boogaloo movement and that he and Justus had deliberately chosen the night of protests in Oakland for cover for the May 29 attack.
 The FBI agent-in-charge of the investigation stated, "There is no evidence that these men had any intention to join the demonstration in Oakland.
 They came to Oakland to kill cops."
 Beforehand, Carrillo posted on Facebook, "Go to the riots and support our own cause.
 Show them the real targets" and "Use their anger to fuel our fire.
 Think outside the box.
 We have mobs of angry people to use to our advantage."
 The attack took place several blocks from a protest at Oakland City Hall.
 A former friend of Carrillo's told interviewers, "Excessive use of force on unarmed civilians — that was a huge thing for him...
 It was a mental tipping point for him."
 The hijacked car had "boog", "I became unreasonable", and "stop the duopoly" written in Carrillo's blood on the vehicle's hood.
 "I became unreasonable" is a popular phrase in boogaloo memes, and is a quote from Marvin Heemeyer, the perpetrator of the 2004 "Killdozer" rampage in which he demolished several buildings over a zoning dispute.
 "Stop the duopoly" is also a popular fixation among boogaloo adherents, referring to the dominance of the Republican and Democratic parties in American politics.